dell/csm-docs/content/docs/concepts/authorization/v1.x/Backup and Restore/_index.md

 no_list: true
 ---

-Backup and Restore information for Container Storage Module Authorization can be found in this section.
+Backup and Restore information for Container Storage Modules Authorization can be found in this section.

 {{< cardcontainer >}}